r0ute/d2e-enhancer/README.md

 # D2E Enhancer

 **D2E Enhancer** is a [BepInEx](https://docs.bepinex.dev) plugin for the game _Dust to the End_.
-This plugin enhances gameplay by providing various improvements to the game map.
+It enriches gameplay by providing a more informative map interface, detailed city information, and improved trade tracking.

 ## Features